tetyanaleleka/module11-challenge/README.md

   ## Contributing

-  The team of collaborators: University of Burmingham students (Bootcamp)
+  The team of collaborators: University of Birmingham students (Bootcamp).

   ## Test

   To run tests, run following command:

   ```
-   Mit
+  MIT
   ```

   ## Questions